-As the name suggests, this is not just any old restaurant in Covent Garden!
-Circus offers Pan-Asian cuisine from Chef Andrew Lassetter with a twist – live cabaret acts during each course!
+Circus is a cabaret restaurant in Covent Garden offering Pan-Asian cuisine from Chef Andrew Lassetter with a twist – live cabaret acts during each course!
 We wondered if it would be slightly gimmicky but it absolutely was not.

 The quartz ‘Stage’ table hosts up to 28 people which is perfect for corporate events, hen do’s, birthdays and more.
 From 7pm, the restaurant comes to life with performers between each course.
 Find them suspended above you in hoops, acrobating across the table and swinging from the ceiling!
 It was certainty entertaining and we loved the slight of hand magician who personally visited the tables.